AbiHalim/ip/README.md

 8.  help - Displays this help message.
 9.  find <keyword> - Finds all tasks containing <keyword>  10. bye - Exits the chatbot.

-If you are interested in programming 🤓, here is how the above 'help' command is implemented:
+If you are interested in programming 🤓, here is how the above `help` command is implemented:
 ```bash
 package joni.command;